appatalks/ticker.sh/README.md

 ## License

-This script is provided as-is under the MIT License.
+This script is provided as-is under the ```MIT License```.
 You are free to modify and distribute it under the terms of the license.

 ## Contributions